Scaling Behavior of the Hirsch Index for Failure Avalanches, Percolation Clusters and Paper Citations

 If we assume the value of the pre-factor to be the same across the systems considered (Young’s asymptotic result \cite{yong2014critique} suggested the value of the pre-factor $a$ for citation to be about $0.54$), the observed fitting error ranges for other systems (see Table I) then clearly suggest the fit with $log N$ term to be more appropriate.
-In fact, the average value of the pre-factor ($\bar a \sim 2.5$ in Table I) fits reasonably across the systems considered and also agrees with the values of $f(0)$ in Figs. \ref{fig2} (for FBM) and \ref{fig4} (for percolating) systems.
-The agreements of the values of $\bar a$ with large error bars in table I) and $f(0)$ in Figs. \ref{fig2} and \ref{fig4} (with much smaller error bars) clearly indicates the problem of fitting the $h$-index values to scaling relations without any consideration for the (known) critical intervals.
-These errors due to the fittings with scaling relations (2) therefore become much more prominent for citation or parliament member number data, where the critical intervals (individual author's or country's distance from the respective critical point) are completely unknown.
+In fact, the average value of the pre-factor ($\bar a \simeq 3.0$ in Table I) fits reasonably across the systems considered and also agrees with the values of $f(0)$ in Figs. \ref{fig2} (for FBMs), \ref{fig4} (for percolating systems) and \ref{fig6new} (for paper citations by an individual scientist).
+The comparative agreements of the values of $a$ (with large percentile errors) and $\bar{a}$ ($=f(0)$ in Figs. \ref{fig2}, \ref{fig4} and \ref{fig6new} having smaller percentile errors) in table I clearly indicates that the fitting of $h$-index to the scaling relation (1) is much better.
+These errors due to the fittings with scaling relations (2) therefore become much more prominent for parliament member number data, where the critical intervals or the country's distance from the respective critical point are completely unknown.